 Choose the Direct Contracts icon in your navigation bar.

-From here, you can create and send contract offers, request payments, and cancel contracts, as well as view all your Direct Contract details.
+From here, you can create and send contract offers, request payments, and cancel contracts, as well as view all your Direct Contracts details.

-You can choose to add milestones to your Direct Contract to divide your job into a series of phases, due dates, or deliverables based on your needs.
+If you choose to use a fixed-price contract, you can add milestones to divide your job into a series of phases, due dates, or deliverables based on your needs.
 Milestones are individually funded, and provide a way to work through a large project in smaller steps.

 When setting your contract amount, choose the "Milestones" option to customize the phases of your job.